Corsair-Ranch/TACT/README.md

 > **Warning**
 > If you have a db_data_volume folder in the top directory you may need to remove it if you run into issues with the database not seeding properly, or other server issues.

-## Keycloak Local Config

-Keycloak is included as a Docker container, but the container does not save your user data so it needs to be recreated each time the container spins-up.
-Until we find a way around it, it's recommended to spin-up a local version of the Keycloak container and leave it running instead of using "docker-compose up".
-Here is the local command to keep this container running to avoid recreating users all the time (replace the X's with your home directory):

-docker run --name mykeycloak -p 8180:8180 \
-        -e KEYCLOAK_ADMIN=kcadmin -e KEYCLOAK_ADMIN_PASSWORD=kcpasswd \
-        -e KEYCLOAK_IMPORT=/opt/keycloak/data/import/ \
-        -v "/XXXXX/XXXXX/XXXXX/TACT/Client/keycloak-export":/opt/keycloak/data/import \
-        quay.io/keycloak/keycloak:latest \
-        start-dev --http-port=8180 --import-realm

-### Keycloak User Account Creation

-So as long as you run the Keycloak container locally and keep it running, you won't lose your users.
-It's recommended to create a COCOM Planner user and at least one Wing Planner account.

-- Open the Keycloak Admin page (localhost:8180/admin) and login using the credentials from your Docker Run cmd.
-- Select the "TACT" realm in the dropdown (upper-left of the screen).
-- Click the "Users" menu option on the left.
-- Click "Add user", then enter a username and email, select "Email verified", then click "Join Groups" so your user can become a COCOM or Wing Planner; then click "Create".
-- Click the "Credentials" tab, then "Set password".
-Set the password, and slide "Temporary" to be False, then click "Save".